 Available for licensing and commercial development is a novel apertureless fiber-optic laser confocal design.
 Intraocular lens (IOL) dioptic power is a fundamental parameter where precise measurement is critical in characterizing and in evaluating the effectiveness and safety of IOL's.
 The present invention is a simple, accurate, objective, quick and relatively inexpensive method for IOL power measurement.

 The invention incorporates an apertureless fiber-optic laser confocal design.
-The key element in this design is a single-mode optical fiber coupler that simultaneously performs several essential functions.
+A key feature of the design is a single-mode optical fiber coupler that simultaneously performs several essential functions.
 First, it provides effective launching and delivery of the input laser emission.
 Second, the fiber tip serves as a point light source used for formation of a collimated Gaussian laser beam profile for IOL testing.
 Third, the tip serves as a highly sensitive point receiver of the back reflectance laser emission.
 Fourth, the fiber coupler provides delivery of the spatially separated back reflected laser emission to a detector system.
-The combination of these unique features of the confocal fiber-optic laser method provides high accuracy (exceeding 1 μm) in spatially locating the IOL focal point and measuring the IOL power.
-A unique feature of this method is that it allows for measurement of a wide range of both positive and negative powers including high-magnification IOL's with power greater than ±20 diopters.
-The simple and high-sensitive IOL power testing method will provide the CDRH/FDA and the scientific community with an independent source of measurement data and information for evaluating the effectiveness and safety of novel IOL products.
+The combination of these unique features provides high accuracy (exceeding 1 μm) in spatially locating the IOL focal point and measuring the IOL power.
+This invention is also unique in that it allows for measurement of a wide range of both positive and negative powers including high-magnification IOL's with power greater than ±20 diopters.
+The simple and highly sensitive IOL power testing method provides the CDRH/FDA and the scientific community with an independent source of measurement data and information for evaluating the effectiveness and safety of novel IOL products.

 FDA Technology Transfer Program